antheagonzalez/fwd-production-problems/pp-03/readme.md

 2. Still at mobile scale, use the vw (viewport width) unit to size the `<section>` elements as squares that resize with the viewport.
 (Hint: you need to set `height` to accomplish this.)

+## Change it to look like down below when the screen gets bigger than 600px
 3. At the 600px break point, inside the media query change the flex box so that One and Two each take up half the viewport but remain as squares sitting side-by-side, while Three sits below them and takes up the entire viewport.
 An arrangement like this: